Depression Therapy in Norman: Guide to Overcoming Mental Health Challenges

 Symptoms of depression extend beyond feelings of sadness.
 They can include changes in appetite or weight, sleep disturbances, lack of energy, difficulty concentrating, feelings of worthlessness or excessive guilt, and recurrent thoughts of death or suicide.
-Recognizing these symptoms early is crucial for seeking effective treatment and preventing further deterioration of mental health.
+Recognizing these symptoms early is crucial for seeking effective depression treatment and preventing further deterioration of mental health.

 Antidepressants, while commonly prescribed and often effective, are not a one-size-fits-all solution.
 These medications work by balancing chemicals in your brain called neurotransmitters that affect mood and emotions.
 However, it’s important to understand that antidepressants can have side effects such as nausea, weight gain, decreased libido, insomnia, and sometimes increased thoughts of suicide, especially in young adults.